-Parallel parking takes practice and skill, and is part of every road test.
-You should also know where parking is illegal and what NO PARKING, NO STANDING and NO STOPPING signs mean.
+Parallel parking takes skill and is part of every road test.
+You must know where parking is illegal and what NO PARKING, NO STANDING and NO STOPPING signs indicate.

 Many motorists consider parallel parking the most difficult part of driving.
-But practice will teach you how to back up properly and to judge distances and angles.
-Patience and self confidence will help you master the task.
+But practice will teach you how to back up correctly and to judge distances and angles.

-The following instructions are basic and general.
+The following instructions are general.
 You must adjust parallel parking procedures to the particular situation.
-Plenty of practice is the only way to learn properly.
+Practice is the only method to learn correctly.

 - Select a space that is large enough for your vehicle on your side of the road.
-Check your mirrors before stopping, and signal to alert other drivers.
-Pull up alongside the vehicle in front of the space, leaving about two feet between the other vehicle and yours.
+Check your mirrors before you stop, and signal to warn other drivers.
+Stop next to the vehicle in front of the space and leave about two feet between the other vehicle and your vehicle.

 - Look behind you over both shoulders to make sure you will not interfere with pedestrians or oncoming traffic.
-Back up slowly, and begin to turn your steering wheel all the way toward the near curb.
-Look through the rear window, not the rearview mirrors, as you back up.
-Check to the side and front occasionally to make sure you are clearing the vehicle ahead.
+Back the vehicle slowly and begin to turn your steering wheel completely toward the near curb.
+Look through the rear window, not the mirrors, when you back up.
+Look to the side and front occasionally to make sure you will not touch the vehicle ahead.

-- When your front wheels are opposite the rear bumper of the vehicle ahead, turn the steering wheel the other way while continuing to back up.
+- When your front wheels are opposite the back bumper of the vehicle ahead, turn the steering wheel the other way while you continue to back up.
 Make sure you clear the vehicle ahead.
-Look back, and stop to avoid bumping the vehicle behind you.
+Look back, and stop to ensure you do not bump the vehicle behind you.

-- Straighten your wheels, and pull forward.
-Allow room for the vehicles ahead and behind you to get out.
+- Bring your wheels straight and pull forward.
+Allow room for the vehicles ahead and behind you.
 In your final parking position, your wheels must be no more than one foot (30 cm) from the curb.

-To get closer to the curb, alternately pull forward and back up, turning the steering wheel first toward the curb and then quickly straight again.
+To get nearer to the curb, alternately pull forward and back up, and turn the steering wheel first toward the curb and then quickly straight again.

-After you park on a hill, be sure to set your parking brake.
-Just in case the parking brake fails, turn the wheels so they will keep your vehicle from rolling into traffic.
+After you park on a hill, make sure to set your parking brake.
+Turn the wheels so they will keep your vehicle from heading into traffic.

-If there is a curb, turn your steering wheel all the way away from it if you're facing uphill, or all the way toward it if you're facing downhill.
-If your vehicle starts to roll, the wheels should stop the vehicle at the curb and prevent it from rolling downhill.
-This method works best where the curb is relatively high.
-If there is no curb or a very low one, whether you are facing uphill or down, turn your wheels all the way toward the nearest side of the road.
-If your vehicle does start to roll, it will probably roll away from the street and traffic.
+If there is a curb, turn your steering wheel completely away from it if your vehicle faces up the hill, or completely toward the curb if your vehicle faces down the hill.
+If your vehicle begins to move, the wheels should stop the vehicle at the curb and prevent a move down the hill.
+This method works best where the curb is high.
+If there is no curb or a low one, turn your wheels completely toward the nearest side of the road no matter what direction your vehicle faces.
+If your vehicle does start to move, it will move away from the street and traffic.

-To pull out of a parallel parking space, make sure your wheels are straight, back up to the vehicle behind you, and turn your wheels away from the curb.
+To pull away from a parallel parking space, make sure your wheels are straight, back up to the vehicle behind you and turn your wheels away from the curb.

-1) Turn your head to look over your right shoulder and check through the backseat rear-window for pedestrians, bicyclists, motorcyclists and other vehicles that may become a hazard;
+1) Turn your head to look over your right shoulder and check through the rear-window for pedestrians, bicyclists, motorcyclists and other vehicles that can become a hazard;

-2) use your vehicle's interior rearview mirror to help keep an eye on hazards behind your vehicle;
+2) use your interior rear-view mirror to help keep an eye on hazards behind your vehicle;

 3) signal your intentions to move from your parking space into traffic;

-4) check your vehicle's side view mirrors, especially on the driver's side, for approaching vehicles, pedestrians, bicyclists, in-line skaters, motorcyclists, and other highway users;
+4) check your side mirrors for oncoming vehicles, pedestrians, bicyclists, in-line skaters, motorcyclists, and other highway users;

-5) turn your head to look over your left shoulder out through the backseat rear-window, and begin to slowly drive forward, making sure you can enter traffic without hitting the vehicle parked ahead;
+5) turn your head to look over your left shoulder out through the rear-window and begin to slowly drive forward.
+Make sure you can avoid the vehicle parked ahead when you enter traffic;

-6) again turn your head and look over your left shoulder to re-check through the backseat rear-window, pull out into the traffic lane only when it is safe to do so.
+6) turn your head and look over your left shoulder to look through the rear-window, drive into the traffic lane when it is safe to do so.

-What people generally understand as "parking" is legally divided into three categories: parking, standing and stopping.
+What people understand as "parking" is legally divided into three categories: parking, standing and stopping.

-Besides posted parking, standing and stopping rules, there are statewide rules not always indicated by signs:
+Besides parking, standing and stopping rules, there are statewide rules not always indicated by signs:

 - Within 15 feet (5 m) of a fire hydrant, unless a licensed driver remains in the vehicle to move it in an emergency.